Dave Richmond

 David Henry Richmond (born 29 March 1938 in Brighton, Sussex, England) is a British professional bass player, best known as a founder member of the 1960s pop group Manfred Mann.
 During his short tenure with the group, he played bass on their first hit record, "5-4-3-2-1".

+Career

 Richmond first picked up the ukulele at the age of 14.
 He later picked up the bass after hearing "Big Noise From Winnetka" on a record player owned by his older brother.
-Probably the most famous song that features Richmond on bass guitar is the 1969 version of Je t'aime... moi non plus by its composer Serge Gainsbourg and his then girlfriend Jane Birkin, and the song became a number one hit in the UK Singles Chart in 1969 (it was also notable for being the first foreign-language song that managed to top the UK singles chart) as well as topping the charts in Austria, Norway, Sweden and Switzerland that year.

 Richmond joined the group Manfred Mann in 1963, after being recruited by Manfred Mann and Mike Hugg.
-Richmond left the band in 1964, shortly after he recorded bass for their track "5-4-3-2-1", a song intended as the theme for the music show Ready, Steady, Go!, which became one of Manfred Mann's earliest and biggest hits.
+Richmond left the band in 1964, shortly after he recorded bass for their first hit single "5-4-3-2-1", the theme song for the ITV music show Ready, Steady, Go!.
 He was replaced by Tom McGuinness.
-Richmond was then recruited as the new bass player of The John Barry Seven, following the departure of Ray Styles in 1964.
-In 1966, after Manfred Mann's bass player McGuinness had switched to lead guitar, Richmond appeared as a guest (playing double bass) on the 1966 Manfred Mann EP Instrumental Assassination.
+Richmond was then recruited as the new bass player of the John Barry Seven, following the departure of Ray Styles in 1964.
+After Manfred Mann's bass player McGuinness switched to lead guitar, Richmond played double bass on the 1966 Manfred Mann EP Instrumental Assassination.

-Later on in his career, Richmond became a session player, working with musicians such as Elton John, Bread, Hank Marvin and Serge Gainsbourg, amongst many others.
+Richmond later became a session player, playing bass guitar on the 1969 version of "Je t'aime... moi non plus" by its composer Serge Gainsbourg and Gainsbourg's then-girlfriend Jane Birkin.
+The song became a number one hit on the UK singles chart in 1969—the first foreign-language song to top the charts there—and also reached number one in Austria, Norway, Sweden and Switzerland that year.
+He later played bass on Gainsbourg's 1971 album Histoire de Melody Nelson.

+Richmond also worked with Elton John, Marvin, Welch & Farrar, Olivia Newton-John, Dusty Springfield, Cilla Black and the Shadows, amongst others.
 In the 1970s he was a member of Steve Gray's library music ensemble WASP, which recorded much music for the KPM 1000 Series.
 Richmond played the fretless bass guitar on the theme song to Last of the Summer Wine.
+In his later years, he re-entered the world of jazz and big band music, performing with the Bert Kaempfert Orchestra and the String of Pearls Orchestra.